ubiquitypress/operas-metrics-widget/README.md

 The example above will override the English localisation for `tabs.sessions` to read as 'Abstract Views' instead of the hard-coded 'Sessions' string.
 This can be done for any amount of strings, and any amount of languages.

 To override a language, you will need to first indicate the language code that you are overriding.
-A list of supported languages can be found here TODO, or can be found in the list of filenames [here](https://gitlab.com/ubiquitypress/metrics-widget/-/tree/master/src/localisation).
+A list of supported languages can be found [here](#supported-languages), or can be found in the list of filenames in the [GitLab repository](https://gitlab.com/ubiquitypress/metrics-widget/-/tree/master/src/localisation).
 In the example above, the language code _en_ is being overriden.
 Next, you will need to provide the exact same path structure used by the widget for that language.
 For example, to replace the phrase 'Sessions' with 'Abstract views', the path in the [en.json](https://gitlab.com/ubiquitypress/metrics-widget/-/blob/master/src/localisation/en.json) file is `tabs.sessions`, which is why the above code works.

 It is also possible to use this functionality to add your own language interpretation, such as adding a new `en-us` language code and setting the _language_ [setting](#settings) to be the same value.